Advertiser Disclosure

 If maintaining oil field equipment doesn’t strike your fancy, don’t worry.
 Although the U.S. oil and gas industry is price-sensitive, the fracking revolution has dramatically increased the country’s accessible reserves, creating plenty of opportunities for equipment operators, drivers, and other hydrocarbon-adjacent workers.
 Looking farther ahead, these skills are somewhat future-proof because they’re transferable to green energy industries like geothermal drilling and wind turbine construction.

-Many of these positions require no more than a high school diploma and a willingness to work long hours in remote locations.
+Many of these positions require only a high school diploma and a willingness to work long hours in remote locations.

 • Degree or Certificate Requirements: High school diploma or equivalent